jeremymiller00/Jeremy-Miller/README.md

 # ProjectList
 An up-to-date list of data science projects with basic description.
-Here's my [learning map](LearningMap.md), a page showing my continuing education items.
 Here's my [resume](Jeremy_Miller_Resume.pdf).
-Here's some of my [writing](posts/toc.md).

-## Achievements in First Year as Product Manager, Data Science
+## Achievements as Product Manager, Data Science
 ### Research Landscape Monitoring
 * Given a large body of research documents, identify journals and publishers whose behavior is outside that of "normal" scientific publishing.
 * Partnered with content experts and Data Scientists to scope project, define success metrics, and schedule deliverables.